-Endometriosis occurs when tissue inside the uterus grows in places it shouldn’t, like the ovaries, fallopian tubes, or outer surface of the uterus.
+Endometriosis occurs when endometrium-like tissue grows outside the uterus in areas like the ovaries, abdomen and bowel.
 This results in very painful cramping, bleeding, stomach problems, and other symptoms.

 In rare cases, endometriosis can cause medical conditions that have the potential to become fatal if left untreated.
 Keep reading to find out more about the condition and its potential complications.

-Endometriosis creates endometrial tissue that appears in atypical places in the body instead of inside of the uterus.
+Endometriosis creates endometrial cells that resemble the uterus lining, causing them to grow in atypical places in the body instead of inside of the uterus.

 Endometrial tissue plays a role in the bleeding that occurs during a woman’s menstrual cycle and cramping that expels the uterine lining.

-When endometrial tissue grows outside the uterus, the results can be painful and problematic.
+When endometrium-like tissue tissue grows outside the uterus, the results can be painful and problematic.

 Endometriosis can result in the following complications, which could be fatal if untreated: